 The Colorado Convention Center was built in 1990 at 14th and Stout Streets, along the western side of downtown Denver.
 The center contains 292,000 square feet of contiguous exhibit space and 100,000 square feet of meeting space, including a 35,000-square-foot ballroom and 46 meeting rooms.
 Groundbreaking on the \$268-million expansion of the Colorado Convention Center took place on April 29, 2002.
 Fentress Bradburn Architects Ltd. designed the expansion, and Hensel Phelps Construction Co. of Greeley was selected as the general contractor.
-Completed in December of 2004, the expansion almost doubled the size of the center, bringing it to a total of 584,000 square feet of exhibit space on one level; 100,000 square feet; and a 5,000-fixed-seat lecture hall.
+Completed in December of 2004, the expansion almost doubled the size of the center, bringing it to a total of 584,000 square feet of exhibit space on one level; 100,000 square feet of meeting space; two ballrooms comprising 35,000 and 50,000 square feet; and a 5,000-fixed-seat lecture hall.
 Together, these spaces comprise approximately 769,000 square feet.